zapier/tfbuddy/docs/usage.md

       - terraform/staging/**/*.tf
       - terraform/staging/{foo,bar}/**
       - terraform/staging/**/[^0-9]*
+    # Merge MR once all workspaces have been applied.
+This is enabled by default, and can be disabled globally by setting TFBUDDY_ENABLE_AUTO_MERGE to false
+    autoMerge: true
 ```

 TF Buddy uses [doublestar](https://github.com/bmatcuk/doublestar#about) for its path matching.
 In the example above, the following directories/files would be watched: